How is a website built? The 7 phases of web development

 - Dynamic content (filtering, search, personalization)

-- External system integrations (CRM, ERP, payment processors)
+- External integrations (CRM, ERP, payment processors)

 - Admin panel with custom functionality

-| CMS Type | Pros | Cons | When to Choose? |
+| CMS type | Pros | Cons | When to choose |

 |---|---|---|---|